Seegene Inc.: Seegene Establishes French Subsidiary to Expand European Footprint

 The subsidiary also provides a strategic foothold for the European rollout of Seegene's solutions that are in development, CURECA, a fully automated, unmanned PCR system, and STAgora, a real-time diagnostic data analytics and predictive insights platform.

-The addition of France brings Seegene's overseas sales subsidiaries to nine, complementing its global distribution network of 90 distributors across 94 countries.
+The addition of France brings Seegene's overseas sales subsidiaries to eight, complementing its global distribution network of 90 distributors across 94 countries.

 As of the first half of 2025, overseas sales accounted for approximately 93 percent of Seegene's total revenue, with Europe representing 63 percent.
 The region remains a key growth driver for the company's global expansion roadmap.